Welcome to your COM 101 Research Guide!

 Review the results.
 Research studies are published in academic journals, but not every article in an academic journal will be a research study.

 Open the article.
 Read the Abstract, which is a short summary of the article.
-Scroll through the article and review the sections/headings.
+Scroll through the article and review the different parts, sections, and headings.

 A research study will have a METHODS, METHODOLOGY, or RESEARCH DESIGN section that describes participants and how they were selected, as well as how data for the study were collected.